 Let's start with some quick definitions.
 Blockchain is the technology that enables the existence of cryptocurrency (among other things).
-Bitcoin is the name of the best-known cryptocurrency, the one for which blockchain technology was invented.
-A cryptocurrency is a medium of exchange, such as the US dollar, but is digital and uses encryption techniques to control the creation of monetary units and to verify the transfer of funds.
+Bitcoin is the name of the best-known cryptocurrency, the one for which blockchain technology, as we currently know it, was created.
+A cryptocurrency is a medium of exchange, such as the US dollar, but is digital and uses cryptographic techniques and it’s protocol to verify the transfer of funds and control the creation of monetary units.

 From a business perspective, it’s helpful to think of blockchain technology as a type of next-generation business process improvement software.
 Collaborative technology, such as blockchain, promises the ability to improve the business processes that occur between companies, radically lowering the “cost of trust.”
 For this reason, it may offer significantly higher returns for each investment dollar spent than most traditional internal investments.

 Financial institutions are exploring how they could also use blockchain technology to upend everything from clearing and settlement to insurance.
 These articles will help you understand these changes—and what you should do about them.

 For an overview of cryptocurrency, start with Money is no object.
 We explore the early days of bitcoin and provide survey data on consumer familiarity, usage and more.
 We also look at how market participants, such as investors, technology providers, and financial institutions, will be affected as the market matures.

 For a deeper dive into cryptocurrencies, we recommend that you read the following:

 ● Crypto Center: PwC’s open source of knowledge on all things crypto.

 ● Carving up crypto provides an overview of how regulators are thinking about cryptocurrency in financial services, both in the United States and abroad.